 What’s The Purpose Of Self-Help Books?

 People should realize that self-help books do not claim to hold the answers to all life’s uncertainties.
 It does not guarantee all effective methods of coping with severe mental and emotional health problems.
-However, self-help books are good at one thing: to teach people how to live their lives and die well.
+However, self-help books are good at teaching people how to live their lives and die well.
 Furthermore, it does not need to deploy every source of intelligence in writing style.
 As long as the authors ensure to hand out the important messages, that’s what makes self-help books more delightfully interesting.

 The involvement of intellectual and emotional aspects in self-help books is what makes people value it.
 That is because it aims to teach calmness, forgiveness, and compassion towards oneself and others.
 Self-help books offer guidance around all sorts of things that people deal with in life.
 These include money matters, social manners, romantic relationship issues, career development, and life management in general.